 The sewer vent system and P-traps on your drains keep icky plumbing smells out of your home.
 If they get clogged, you’ll likely notice gurgling, encounter slow draining or smell sewage.
 A plumber can help you get to the bottom of and solve this smelly problem.

 If your plumbing is humming, you’re not just dealing with an irritating sound.

 Cause: High Water Pressure

-Humming means your home’s water pressure is likely too high.
-This can cause problems like water leaks and damage to faucets and other fixtures.
-A plumber can help you regulate water pressure, which should be about 60–70 PSI.
+Humming means your home’s water pressure is probably too high.
+This can create problems like water leaks and damage to faucets and other fixtures.
+A plumber can help you regulate water pressure, which should be around 60–70 PSI.

 4. Plumbing is Vibrating

 If your plumbing is vibrating, three problems could be causing this sound.

 The most common trigger of vibrating plumbing is an unsecured pipe clamp.
 This hardware keeps pipes in place when water is running through them.
 If the loose pipe is under a sink, you might be able to fix this issue yourself.
 If it’s behind a wall, it’s recommended to work with a plumber.